Skip to main content

 A.R.S. § 14-5305

-This built-in accountability is one of the key safeguards in Arizona's guardianship system.
+This built-in accountability is one of the key safeguards in the guardianship system.
 It ensures that a guardian cannot avoid scrutiny simply by declining to participate in legal proceedings.

 How the Guardian Receives Notice

 The statute also establishes how a guardian must be notified of proceedings.
-Notice can be delivered directly or mailed to the guardian's address on file with the court, as well as any current address known to the person filing the petition.
+Notice can be delivered directly or mailed to the guardian's address on file with the court.
+It is also sent to any current address known to the person filing the petition.
 This dual-notice requirement helps ensure the guardian actually receives word of any action involving the ward.

 For families considering who to appoint as a guardian, this statute highlights the seriousness of the role.
 A guardian must be prepared to account for their decisions and remain responsive to court oversight.
 Proper estate planning, including powers of attorney and healthcare directives, can often reduce or eliminate the need for court-supervised guardianship altogether.